Measuring and curing reasoning rigidity: from decorative chain-of-thought to genuine faithfulness: Results

-This creates a fundamental asymmetry.
-The models most likely to bypass reasoning internally are also the ones most likely to omit reasoning externally.
-GPT-OSS-120B produces multi-step reasoning for 99\% of sentiment questions and 100\% of topic classification questions---but only 38\% of medical questions.
-On 62\% of medical queries, it outputs a bare answer letter.

-This is not random: GPT-OSS has evidently learned that medical multiple-choice questions can be answered by pattern-matching from the question stem, without the scaffolding of explicit reasoning.
-The model's terse output on medical questions may be the most honest signal of its internal process---it is telling us, through its silence, that it does not need to reason.

-A model that consistently answers medical questions in one token is not evaluable by \emph{any} step-level method---yet this brevity may itself be the strongest signal of disconnected reasoning.
-Future work must develop techniques to probe these models' internal reasoning without relying on externally produced steps.
+Output rigidity is task-dependent: GPT-OSS produces multi-step reasoning for 99\% of sentiment questions but only 38\% of medical questions.
+A model that consistently answers in one token is not evaluable by any step-level method---yet this brevity may itself be the strongest signal of shortcutting.